symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

 - Finish :doc:`sending a transfer transaction guide <sending-a-transfer-transaction>`
 - Finish :doc:`converting an account to multisig guide <../account/converting-an-account-to-multisig>`
 - Know how to :doc:`create accounts <../account/creating-and-opening-an-account>`
-- An multisig :ref:`account with cat.currency <setup-getting-a-test-account>`
+- A multisig :ref:`account with cat.currency <setup-getting-a-test-account>`
 - An cosignatory :ref:`account with cat.currency <setup-getting-a-test-account>`

 ************************
 Let’s get into some code
 ************************

 Bob has finished filling his basket, and he is ready to pay.
-The cashier's screen indicates that the cost of the purchase adds up to 10 cat.currency.
+The cashier's screen indicates that the cost of the purchase adds up to ``10 cat.currency``.

 1. Bob needs to know which is the public key of the multisig account that he shares with Alice, and his private key to start announcing the transaction.